digime/digime-sdk-ios/docs/guides/Ongoing Access.md

 ### Access Restoration

-If you have previously obtained user's consent, and are in posession of a `DMEOAuthToken`, you can get data from your users without them having to leave your app.
+If you have previously obtained user's consent, and are in possession of a `DMEOAuthToken`, you can get data from your users without them having to leave your app.

 To do this, simply call the following method on a **new** `DMEPullClient` instance: